-All legislative meetings take place in the Student Center, Room 411 on Wednesdays from 3.
-Depending on the length of the agenda , the meetings could end earlier or later.
+All legislative meetings take place in the Student Center, Room 411 on Wednesdays from 3-5:30 p.m.
+Depending on the length of the agenda, the meetings could end earlier or later.
 Legislative meetings are open to all undergraduate students at Montclair State University and other outside quests upon invitation by the Legislature.
-You are always welcomed to voice your opinion during Open Forum.
+You are always welcome to voice your opinion during the Open Forum.

 The Appropriations Committee reviews and holds open hearings, as is necessary, on financial bills to be presented to the Legislature and formulate recommendations for the Legislature.
 They act as the formal channel for all financial bills, budgets, line transfers and requests to come out of Unappropriated Surplus and consider bills concerning gifts of money to any charity.

 The Organizational Review Committee is in charge of reviewing the constitutions of any organization that wishes to become chartered by the SGA or renew their current SGA charter.
 This would include examining the organization based on evaluation criteria found in Article V.

 The Government and Administration Committee administer all elections as prescribed by Article IV of the Statutes and constantly review the operations of the SGA.
 They also review any Statute or changes and make recommendations to the Legislature.

 The Marketing and Publicity Committee promotes the SGA by means of publicity, advertising, etc. This concerns national, state or local affairs as well as membership in any outside organization.
 This Committee will produce legislation so that students can actively participate in recognition of such non-SGA campus teams, boards, happenings, etc.

 The Student Affairs Committee examines the needs of all students of the University and makes recommendations based on such.
 Areas of concern include, but are not limited to commuter, student safety and welfare and parking services.